hortonworks-spark/spark-llap/README.md

 ## Building From Source
 This library is built with [SBT](http://www.scala-sbt.org/0.13/docs/Command-Line-Reference.html), which is automatically downloaded by the included shell script.
-To build a JAR run 'build/sbt package' from the project root.
+To build a JAR run 'build/sbt assembly' from the project root.

 ## Using spark-llap